Fluid Control with Localized Spacetime Windows: Conclusion and Future Work

 There are multiple directions for future work we are excited about.
 Our windows are currently assumed to be non-overlapping.
 Allowing coupling/blending of overlapping windows could enable more precise control, e.g., for splashes off of two obstacles that are close together.
 Editing of control windows currently needs to be done sequentially; while windows are isolated from the bulk simulation while they are active, their changes can affect the simulation (and therefore other control windows) at later times.
 A way to isolate effects of windows at different times would allow a more non-linear editing workflow.

 Our implementation currently only implements static objects.
 A differentiable handling of dynamic objects, and a corresponding update to handling control window boundary conditions, would enable more intricate examples and new modalities of control.
 Our implementation currently uses a non-differentiable nearest neighbor search, which causes our control timing results to be slower than necessary (as all particles in the control volume need to be searched).
-Our speedups will be even greater once this is updated.
-Finally, exploring the use of our solutions as templates (i.e., take a solution from a control window, and use it in other parts of the simulation or even in other simulations), is a promising avenue.
-Fig.~\ref{fig:3d_box_water_control} demonstrates an initial exploration of this.
+Replacing this with a fully differentiable and efficient alternative could further improve performance.

+Finally, our results suggest that localized control solutions can be interpreted as reusable force templates.
+Leveraging such templates—either by reapplying them at different times within a simulation or transferring them across similar flow scenarios—represents a promising direction for improving both efficiency and user control.
+Fig.~\ref{fig:3d_box_water_control} provides an initial example of this capability.